 The original version of the game didn’t include children.
 The ‘Little Ones’ bring their own set of challenges.
 Unable to help initially, they’re unable to deal with what’s going on and need constant attention.
 Suddenly toys and playing rock/paper/scissors is as important as getting food.
 Introducing kids into this bleak setting is a mixed bag.
 On one hand it is more realistic, as most games avoid putting youngsters in risky situations.
 But then the game holds back, with kids never able to starve or otherwise meet their end.
 I don’t mean to be cruel, but once you take away that option where’s the threat?
 For a game that doesn’t pull its punches this seems out of place.

 This War of Mine’s subject matter is hard to swallow.
 It’s not the sort of game that’s going to jump out at you on the download menu.
 I only downloaded it as it’s a PS+ game.
 However, if I had taken the plunge and paid for it I wouldn’t have been disappointed.
-It might not be sunshine and roses but it’s a compelling game that’s worth your time.
+It might not be sunshine and roses but it’s a very compelling experience.